Updated: 3 days ago

-The following pictures and descriptions describe the method I personally use to enjoy fresh ground coffee while out hiking in the wild.
+The following pictures and descriptions describe the method I personally use to enjoy fresh ground coffee while out hiking in the wilds.

 Equipment you will need: